pawelchcki/ip-info/README.md

 ## Features

 - Automatically update blacklist from https://github.com/firehol/blocklist-ipsets
-- Fast response time
+- Fast response time (< 1ms)
 - Allow configuring which blacklist will be used

 ## Considered features

-- Include current snapshot of the blacklist when service is packaged, so that it could retain some functionality without fetching
+- [x] Include current snapshot of the blacklist when service is packaged, so that it could retain some functionality without fetching (implemented in Docker image)
-- Provide health check endpoint
+- [ ] Provide health check endpoint
-- Provide metrics (response time, time to process blacklist files, seconds since last update, count of blocked/allowed ips)
+- [ ] Provide metrics (response time, time to process blacklist files, seconds since last update, count of blocked/allowed ips)

 ## Design